Ralph Broome (pamphleteer): Life and career

 The third son of Ralph Broome (1714–1768) of the manor of Bushton, Wiltshire, Broome was sent as a cadet to India, where he acquired Oriental languages, including Persian, and became a judge advocate with the rank of captain in the Bengal Army.

 While in India, Broome fathered a daughter, Miriam (c.
 1781–1840), by an unknown Indian lady.
 The girl accompanied him back to England in about 1785.
 An Amelia Margaret Broome, mentioned in Ralph Broome's will, may be an illegitimate daughter of Miriam, or possibly of her father.
-In 1803, Miriam was married to Broome's lawyer nephew, also Ralph Broome (1781–1838).
+In 1803, Miriam was married to Broome's lawyer nephew, also named Ralph Broome (1781–1838).

 In 1790, Broome himself married Lucy Jeffreys, a daughter of Richard Jeffreys of Penkelly, Brecknockshire, Wales, but she died at Bristol Hot Wells in 1796.
 He then married the widowed Charlotte Ann Francis, née Burney (1761–1838), on 28 February 1798.
 Their only child was a son, Ralph, known as "Dolph" (1801–1817).

-The marriage caused consternation in Charlotte's father Charles Burney, sister Frances Burney and other family members, mainly because of doubts about Broome's finances, although they became reconciled later.
+The marriage caused consternation to Charlotte's father Charles Burney, sister Frances Burney and other family members, mainly because of doubts about Broome's finances, although they became reconciled later.
 The Broomes moved to Bath, Somerset in about 1803, where Broome rapidly deteriorated mentally and physically and died "a howling death" on 24 February 1805, attended to the last by his wife and one or more daughters.